 We’re not at fault because we eat for emotional reasons.
 Everyone does it to a varied extent.

 It is completely normal, on occasion, to use food as a comfort, a reward, or even a form of procrastination or distraction.

 Diet mentality comes with rules of what we should or should not eat.
 It can cause us to compensate for our emotional eating by undereating and overexercising.

-However, this does more to trap us in a binge-restrict or diet cycle, where our emotions fuel our eating and our eating fuels our emotions.
-It is for this reason that ditching diet mentality is an essential aspect of breaking free of emotional eating.
+However, this does more to trap us in a binge-restrict or diet cycle, where our emotions fuel our eating, and our eating fuels our emotions.
+This is why ditching diet mentality is an essential aspect of breaking free of emotional eating.